BorisTheBrave/sylves/docs/articles/concepts/intro.md

 * **Irregular grids** can have a different shape for every cell.
 * You can even [**create your own grids**](../creating.md).

+> [!Note]
-NB: grids [do not store any data](storage.md), they are basically stateless.
+> Grids [do not store any data](storage.md), they are basically stateless.
 They just exist to as a way to interact with cells.

 ## What is a cell?

 It's helpful to think of cells as a polygon.
-This is not true for 3d grids like `CubeGrid`, and 2d grids aren't required to actually have a polygonal shape, but this is the most common and simplest case.
+This is not true for 3d grids like `CubeGrid`, and even for 2d grids the cells aren't required to actually have a polygonal shape, but this is the most common and simplest case.

 Just like `IGrid` exists to describe a *collection* of cells, another interface, [`ICellType`](xref:Sylves.ICellType) describes the properties of a single cell.
 Again, this does not involve storing data, it just covers the geometric properties of the cell.
-Cell types are generally singletons like `SquareCellType.Instance` shared between all square cells.
+Cell types are generally singletons like `SquareCellType.Instance` and are shared between all square cells.

 The main thing `ICellType` is used for is working with cell directions, via the `CellDir` class.
 Cell directions are labels assigned to each edge of the cell (or to each face of a cell, for 3d cells).